Why Tallahassee?

 FLORIDA’S CAPITAL FOR BUSINESS

-As the capital of the third most populous state in the U.S., Tallahassee-Leon County is home to three major institutions of higher learning, world-class research institutes, and a host of companies large and small.
+As the capital of the third most populous state in the U.S. and #1 in the Nation for Economic Strength, Tallahassee-Leon County is home to three major institutions of higher learning, world-class research institutes, and a host of companies large and small.
 With innovative startups and a highly educated workforce, Florida’s Capital City is a cutting-edge, diverse community that continues to grow.
 The Office of Economic Vitality offers a streamlined process to assist you in growing your business, leveraging research and innovation funding or developing customized training for your workforce.
 Contact us today.
 Companies, like Danfoss Turbocor and DivvyUp, are choosing to be a part of this unique community because there’s a lot more to it than Southern hospitality and small-town charm.
 Florida’s Capital City offers an affordable cost of living, vacation-like quality of life, and fabulous parks and green spaces with close proximity to stunning beaches.

 30.7